spotify/confidence-sdk-js/api/sdk.api.md

     constructor(config: Configuration, parent?: Confidence);
     // (undocumented)
     clearContext(): void;
-    // Warning: (ae-forgotten-export) The symbol "Configuration" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly config: Configuration;
     // Warning: (ae-forgotten-export) The symbol "Subscribe" needs to be exported by the entry point index.d.ts